 Other violent crime

-In September 2018, a Cape Town businessman named Liyaqat Parker was held hostage for over two months by kidnappers that demanded 50 bitcoins.
+In September 2018, a Cape Town businessman named Liyaqat Parker was held hostage for over two months by kidnappers who demanded 50 bitcoins.
 And outside of South Africa, a complicated case in India saw a man complain to the police that he was kidnapped by nine corrupt police officers.
-In the end, it transpired that he was the kidnapper, of a different individual; he had taken revenge for losing money in a BitConnect-related scheme.
+In the end, it transpired that he himself was the kidnapper, of a different individual; he had taken revenge for losing money in a BitConnect-related scheme.
 He extorted millions of dollars worth of Bitcoin from his victims and is currently in hiding.

-Violent crimes involving Bitcoin do seem to have peaked; in late 2017/early 2018 stories seemed to be breaking more frequently.
+Violent crimes involving Bitcoin do seem to have peaked; in late 2017/early 2018 stories were breaking more frequently.
 Examples include: armed men attempting to rob a Bitcoin exchange in Canada; a man assaulted and forced to transfer bitcoins in Taiwan; armed men breaking into a house and threatening a man’s family to get him to transfer bitcoins in Oxfordshire; a gang in New Delhi involved in kidnappings and fraud; and a New York man (armed of course) accosting a man and stealing his digital wallet.

 There seems to have been fewer of these kinds of stories as the year has progressed; perhaps there is, after all, a positive to be found in the waning value of cryptocurrencies.
 This, however, is unlikely to be a comfort to Andrew.